 Call for Working Group Proposals

-The Institute for Global Change Biology (IGCB) will soon release a second call to University of Michigan Faculty to submit proposals to form Global Change Biology Working Groups
+The Institute for Global Change Biology (IGCB) will soon release a new call to University of Michigan Faculty to submit proposals to form Global Change Biology Working Groups

 Proposal submission deadline: to be confirmed